neherlab/pangraph/docs/src/tutorials/tutorial_2.md

 # The structure of Pangraph output file

-In this second part of the tutorial we will explore more in details the content of the `json` output file produced by the `build` command, which contains all the information about the pangenome graph.
-This part of the tutorial is meant to provide instruments to access this information directly from this file.
+In this second part of the tutorial we will explore more in details the content of the `json` output file produced by the `build` command.
+This file contains all the information about the pangenome graph.
+This part of the tutorial is meant to provide instruments to access this information directly.

-As an example, we will use extracts from the `ecoli_pangraph.json` file that was produced in the previous section of the tutorial.
+As an example, we will use snippets from the `ecoli_pangraph.json` file that was produced in the previous section of the tutorial.

 ## The structure of `pangraph.json`